mharen/mharen.github.io/_posts/2010/2010-09-24-in-defense-of-google-or-why-search-isnt.md

 categories:
 - in the news
 - technology
-title: "In Defense of Google, or Why Search Isn\u2019t About Bells and Whistles"
+title: "In Defense of Google, or Why Search Isn't About Bells and Whistles"
 ---